© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Horsey medieval settlement immediately north of Board's Farm is a scheduled monument protected by Historic England under reference 1020438.
 View the official record →

-Horsey medieval settlement immediately north of Board's Farm is a scheduled ancient monument in Somerset comprising the earthwork remains of a medieval settlement.
+Horsey medieval settlement immediately north of Board's Farm is a scheduled ancient monument located in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020438.

 Horsey medieval settlement immediately north of Board's Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020438.